lifeofverma/render-mate/README.md

 RenderMate

 ## **Project Description**
-AutoNukeRender is a tool designed to streamline the rendering process for multiple Nuke scripts without the need to open each file manually.
+RenderMate is a tool designed to streamline the rendering process for multiple Nuke scripts without the need to open each file manually.
 It allows users to manage and execute renders for multiple Nuke scripts in a single, efficient workflow.

 This tool is especially helpful for freelancers and small teams, offering a local render-farm-style experience, empowering their rendering processes, and boosting productivity.

 ---

 ## **Goals**
-The primary goal of AutoNukeRender is to simplify and automate the rendering process for Nuke artists.
+The primary goal of RenderMate is to simplify and automate the rendering process for Nuke artists.
 It is designed to:
 - Save time by eliminating the need to manually open and render multiple Nuke scripts.
 - Provide a local render farm experience for users.
 - Empower freelancers and small teams globally to manage and execute renders efficiently.